 - WFFH cannot guarantee internship or job placement, due to applicant availability or qualifications.

 - Have a current photo ID and a Social Security number.

 - Be 16-19 years old (for priority placement).

 - Successfully pass a drug screening and background check, if required by their host employer.

 - Complete an online application.

 - Submit a resume.

-For more details and an application link (when open for 2023), please visit the following page: WORKFORCE FLATHEAD SUMMER JOBS.
+For more details, please visit the following page: SUMMER JOBS PROGRAM.